LCS ALUMNI – What’s new?

 Do you have a new address or email that needs updated?
 Be sure and contact us with your new information.
 LCS desires to stay in touch so that you can be informed about life at your Alma Mater as well as upcoming events for Alumni.
 Send an email to firstname.lastname@example.org with your name (including maiden, if appropriate), graduation year, address, email and cell #.
 We would love to hear from you!

 The Distinguished Alumni Award is given each year to an alumnus who exemplifies integrity and Christian character whether on the job, at home, or in the community.
 They have also remained loyal to LCS through their partnership with the school in a variety of ways.

-This year’s recipients of the Tenth Annual Distinguished Alumni Award are Lars and Amy Kirkland Carlson.
+This year’s recipients of the Eleventh Annual Distinguished Alumni Award is Patrick Bisher.

 The Classes of 1976-1980 Reunion

 The class of 1978 gathered together to celebrate their 40th reunion!
 Joining them were the classes of 1979-1980.
 Among those who came are a group of “Lifers” who attended LCS since Kindergarten.
 Thanks to Penny Bellon Imeson for orchestrating this group of Pilgrims and sending in the pictures.